FINANCIAL SETTLEMENTS ATTRACTED TO DIVORCE & SEPARATION

 Getting help from a Specialist Divorce Solicitor.

-Often, clients tell us that their biggest worry is how their finances will be resolved on separation.
-Whether you reach a financial settlement with your spouse by negotiation, mediation, through solicitors or by making an application to the Court, the same principles apply.
-These legal principles are complicated and are applied to your specific circumstances.
-Therefore, if you are facing divorce or separation, you will require the experience and expertise of a Specialist Divorce Solicitor to help you understand your position.
+Often, clients tell us that they worry about their financial security for their family after a separation.
+Whether you reach a financial settlement with your spouse by discussion, mediation, through solicitors, in arbitration, or by making an application to the Court, the same legal principles apply.
+These legal principles have to be adjusted to your specific circumstances which can be complicated.
+To ensure you achieve financial security for you and your children in compliance with the legal principles relevant to your circumstances, it is important to obtain specialist legal advice.
+Therefore, if you are facing divorce or separation, you will require the experience and expertise of a Specialist Divorce Solicitor to help you understand your legal position.

-Keats Family Law are experts in divorce and financial settlements.
+Keats Family Law’s specialist is an expert in divorce and financial settlements.
 We are here to help.

 We will guide you through the divorce and financial settlements process.
 As such, we will help you consider your individual circumstances.